aionnetwork/aion-docs/kernel/networks/mastery_testnet.en.md

 Migrating from Conquest to Mastery requires resetting the database.
 If you want to maintain your data on the Conquest testnet, please **backup your database folder.**

-Before the migration, you should also backup the `keystore` and `config` folders from the aion kernel for the Conquest network.
+Before the migration, you should also back up the `keystore` and `config` folders from the aion kernel for the Conquest network.

 1. Download the release build for the Mastery testnet from the [releases page](https://github.com/aionnetwork/aion/releases/tag/v0.3.0.q)
 2. Extract the files to your desired location.
 This will also be where you will be running your testnet node